-UC Irvine is celebrating its 50th anniversary.
-The university has become recognized internationally for research, discovery and scholarly efforts that improve lives throughout California and benefit communities in every corner of the globe.
+UCI is recognized internationally for research, discovery and scholarly efforts that improve lives throughout California and benefit communities in every corner of the globe.

 Life at UCI is rich in diversity.
-Students from California high schools and community colleges, from across the United States and around the world are attracted to our campus to live, learn and have fun.
+The best and brightest students from California high schools and community colleges, from across the United States and around the world are attracted to our campus to live, learn and have fun.

-UCI is consistently ranked among the nation's best universities and Times Higher Education has ranked UC Irvine #1 among U.S. universities under 50 years old for four consecutive years.
+UCI is a #1 choice and consistently ranks among the nation's best universities.
 In every major, undergraduates on our campus have access to stellar faculty at the forefront of cutting-edge fields.
 Impressive opportunities to participate in faculty directed research projects are available as early as freshman year.

 Students discover easy access to stellar faculty for research and mentoring.
-Three UC Irvine researchers have won Nobel Prizes — two in chemistry and one in physics — and one of our faculty members has won the prestigious Templeton Prize.
+Three UCI researchers have won Nobel Prizes — two in chemistry and one in physics — and one of our faculty has won the prestigious Templeton Prize.

 With more than 600 student clubs and organizations, students readily find friends who share their interests.
 Multicultural festivals, concerts, films, lectures, plays and fine arts performances provide a broad range of social and leadership opportunities.

-An NCAA Division I school, UC Irvine’s athletics program features 18 sports (nine men's and nine women's teams and a coed sailing program).
-The Anteaters have won 28 national team championships in nine different sports; 64 individual Anteaters have won national championships and 53 have competed in the Olympics; and more than 3,500 students have been honored as Big West Conference Scholar-Athletes.
-UC Irvine has had over 500 All-Americans.
+An NCAA Division I school, UCI’s athletics program features 18 sports (nine men's and nine women's teams and a coed sailing program).
+The Anteaters have won 28 national team championships in nine different sports; 64 individual Anteaters have won national championships and 56 have competed in the Olympics; more than 4,000 students have been honored as Big West Conference Scholar-Athletes and over 500 as All-Americans.
 The university is also a member of the Mountain Pacific Sports Federation.
 Additionally, the campus boasts a complete state-of-the-art sports and fitness facility, the Anteater Recreation Center.

 Environment and tempo